 Facebook cover photos are a perfect example of how social media marketing is different than just regular social media usage.
 A great personal cover photo can be anything that we think looks great on profile; our business cover photos need to do much more.

 A Page’s Facebook cover photo needs to be branded and represent our business.
-It’s also must be high-quality and perfectly optimized for display; this means knowing the perfect Facebook cover photo size.
+It also must be high-quality and perfectly optimized for display; this means knowing the perfect Facebook cover photo size.

 Cover Photos on Desktop vs. Mobile

-So with all that being said, we recommend using the desktop size of 820 pixels by 312 pixels then ensure that none of the critical components of your cover photo are getting cut off on mobile devices.
+With all that being said, we recommend using the Facebook cover photo size of 820 pixels by 360 pixels and designing within the safe zones.
+This will ensure that none of the critical components of your cover photo are getting cut off on mobile devices or on desktop.

 What Should My Facebook Cover Photo Be?